OpenMoonRay/openmoonray-docs/docs/moonray/maps/AttributeMap.md

   default: Cd

-  the name of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'
+  <p>the name of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'<\p>

   <h3>primitive_attribute_type</h3>